A: There are certain groups of people who do, in fact, rely on whales for local nutritional subsistence such as the people of Lamalera

 A: In Iceland, Norway, and Japan whaling does not make up a significant part of the national economy.
 In fact, the whaling industries of these nations are

 propped up with government support including subsidies.

 While it is arguable that a number of small communities do depend on income from whaling, the undeniable reality is the demand for whale meat continues to decline while the business of whale tourism continues to grow.
 The whales are worth more alive than dead.
 Investment in the lucrative whale watching industry is an investment in the future success of men and whales.

 There is also no quality control or safety oversight for whales as opposed to livestock.
 Toxic chemicals and metals such as mercury, chromium, PCBs and more accumulate in the body tissues of whales making some species extremely unsafe for human consumption.
-Unlike cattle, there is no way to observe whales for diseases (like a cetacean variant of mad cow disease) that could harm human beings.

 A: The methods for killing whales cause a great deal of suffering prior to death.
 A large cannon fired harpoon tipped with an explosive penthrite grenade is most often used by industrial whaling fleets.
 In many cases there is not an "instant kill" including strikes that do not result in a catch.